 On February 20, 2024, the Company sent \$550,000 to Sentinel Brokers Company Inc. ("Sentinel").
 The initial purpose of the transfer was to invest in shares of this company.
-The transaction did not close as planned and the management has not yet decided on the next steps regarding the funds.
+The transaction did not close as planned and the funds were returned.
 The Company has significant influence over Sentinel as it holds 11.6% of outstanding shares of Sentinel and its CEO holds a director position on Sentinel's Board of Directors.